Judith Bunting: Politics

-Since 2012, Bunting has increasingly focused on politics.
-In the 2015 and 2017 UK General Elections, she stood as the Liberal Democrat candidate for Newbury and both times came a distant second behind Richard Benyon.
+In the 2015 and 2017 UK General Elections, Bunting stood as the Liberal Democrat candidate for Newbury and both times coming second to Richard Benyon.
 She has consistently pursued a broader engagement with science in politics and education.
 In September 2017, Bunting ruled out a third run as the Liberal Democrat parliamentary candidate for Newbury to "focus on her career as a television producer".

 Bunting was elected as a Liberal Democrat MEP for the South East England in the 2019 European Elections.
-She was the Liberal Democrat Spokesperson on Education and Culture in Europe, and also sat on the Industry, Research and Energy committee.
+She took the role of Vice President of the European Union's Delegation for relations with the Korean Peninsula (DKOR), opening negotiations for a three way cultural tour with the North Korean Embassy in London.
+She was the Liberal Democrat Spokesperson for Education and Culture in Europe, and also sat on the Industry, Research and Energy committee.